BEX-Express/BEX-API/source/index.html.md

 Attribute | Type | Description
 --------- | ---- | -----------

-id | int | An internal BEX ID used to identify your user.
-Value | string | Your unique and private token. isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible.
-Email | string | The recovery email address against which this token is registered. signalRenabled | string | A feature-flag used internally on our platform. allowApiLogin | string | A feature-flag used internally to grant additional login rights to your user identity.
+id | int | An internal BEX ID used to identify your user. value | string | Your unique and private token. isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible. email | string | The recovery email address against which this token is registered. signalRenabled | string | A feature-flag used internally on our platform. allowApiLogin | string | A feature-flag used internally to grant additional login rights to your user identity.
 This is not a requirement to use our API endpoints.